 The pattern is there if you’re willing to see it.

 The wolf is still in sheep’s clothing—and until we pull the wool off our eyes and start looking at actual data, we will continue to be swayed by narratives instead of facts.
-There are providers and experts presenting REAL data, but their voices are often drowned out, like NCP3.org

-Providers and medical staff need to come together instead of practicing in fear while patients suffer—or worse, die unnecessarily.
-Opioids have existed for centuries.
 They come from natural sources.
 And if the argument is that restricting access prevents addiction, that’s simply not accurate.
 A true addict will find a substance regardless.

 And here’s something that doesn’t add up—someone struggling with addiction can often access treatment medications like methadone or buprenorphine more easily than a legitimate chronic pain patient can access appropriate pain control.